ssbc/bipf/README.md

 The measurement is run 10k operations, then divide by number of ms taken, higher number means more faster!

-benchmark code is in `./test/perf.js`
+Benchmark code is in `./test/perf.js`

 ```
 operation, ops/ms